nextgenusfs/funannotate2/docs/usage.rst

 1. The genome is analyzed for assembly statistics and softmasked regions
 2. If the genome is not softmasked, pytantan is used to quickly softmask repeats
-3. If protein evidence is provided, it is aligned to the genome using exonerate
+3. If protein evidence is provided, it is aligned to the genome using ``miniprot``
-4. If transcript evidence is provided, it is aligned to the genome using minimap2
+4. If transcript evidence is provided, it is aligned to the genome using ``gapmm2``
-5. Evidence alignments are converted to hints for ab initio gene predictors
+5. Evidence alignments are converted to hints for ``augustus``
-6. Ab initio gene predictors (Augustus, GeneMark, SNAP, GlimmerHMM) are run on the genome
+6. Ab initio gene predictors (Augustus, GeneMark [optional], SNAP, GlimmerHMM) are run on the genome
 7. tRNAscan-SE is run to identify tRNA genes
 8. The GFFtk consensus module is used to generate consensus gene models from all evidence and ab initio predictions
 9. The consensus gene models are filtered and annotated